MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 <br><a name="encrypt"></a>

-## Encrypt Secret Credentials
+## Encrypt Credentials

-For security purposes, we strongly recommend that you encrypt the login credentials for any remote database and/or LDAP/LDAP-S rather than store them in plain text in the `appsettings.json` configuration file.
+For security purposes, we strongly recommend that you encrypt the connection string for the remote database and/or the password for the LDAP/LDAP-S credentials rather than store them in plain text in the `appsettings.json` configuration file.
 Here's how:

-1. Make sure a credential encryption certificate with a private key is installed on the control node.
+1. On the control node, install a credential encryption certificate with a private key into the default certificate store on the local machine.

-1. Encrypt the credentials using the Administrator Utility as follows:
 1. [Launch the administration utility](#launch) with administrator, `root`, or `sudo` privileges.

 1. From the main menu, choose the option **Encrypt Credentials**.

-   1. When prompted, enter the username and password.
+1. Specify where is the encryption certificate installed?
+   + Local machine (Computer account)
+   + Current user (My user account)

+   The list of available certificates appears.

+1. Specify the certificate to use for encryption.

+1. Enter information you want to encrypt.
 The tool will return an encrypted string.

 1. Insert that string in the appropriate section of the configuration file, `appsettings.json` for a [remote database](configure-remote-database.md) or the [authentication](security-authentication.md) strings.
 You can find that file under `<MRS_home>\deployr\Microsoft.DeployR.Server.WebAPI\appsettings.json` where `<MRS_home>` is the path to the Microsoft R Server installation directory.
 To find this path, enter `normalizePath(R.home())` in your R console.